-Windows automatically assigns a default icon to every item.
-The problem is that similar items all look the same.
+Change icons for files and folders in Windows to make them really stand out from the crowd.
+Windows automatically assigns a default icon to every file/folder.
+The problem is that they all look the same.

 How To Change A Folder Icon In Windows.